liangrog/notes/pgp.md

 Signing your git commit
 ---
-If your don't want to use passphrase every time when you commit, you can update the signing key passphrase to .
+If your don't want to use passphrase every time when you commit, can update the signing key passphrase to .
 However you are at your own risk as if someone obtain your no passphrase signing key, they can pretend to be you.

     $ git config --global user.signingkey [your signing key id]